- Drop cloth

 The two most common types of walls in homes in the US are plaster and drywall.

-You can begin the remove process by simply pulling off what you can.
+You can begin the removal process by simply pulling off what you can.
 Try to remove any strippable wallpaper with a putty knife.
 At a corner or seam, use the putty knife to lift up the face of the wallpaper and pull gently with your hands.
 If it comes off easily, keep pulling and try to get the rest of the wallpaper off with this method.

 Follow these steps to get rid of wallpaper without the use of chemicals.